k8ssandra/management-api-for-apache-cassandra/README.md

 To build an image based on the desired Cassandra version see the examples below:

-    #Create a docker image with management api and C* 3.11 (version 3.11.7 and newer are supported, replace `3.11.16` with the version you want below)
-    docker buildx build --load --build-arg CASSANDRA_VERSION=3.11.16 --tag mgmtapi-3_11 --file cassandra/Dockerfile-3.11 --target cassandra --platform linux/amd64 .

     #Create a docker image with management api and C* 4.0 (version 4.0.0 and newer are supported)
     docker buildx build --load --build-arg CASSANDRA_VERSION=4.0.6 --tag mgmtapi-4_0 --file cassandra/Dockerfile-4.0 --target cassandra --platform linux/amd64 .

     #Create a docker image with management api and C* 4.1 (version 4.1.0 and newer are supported)
     docker buildx build --load --build-arg CASSANDRA_VERSION=4.1.4 --tag mgmtapi-4_1 --file cassandra/Dockerfile-4.1 --target cassandra --platform linux/amd64 .

+    # Cassandra 5.0 and newer images are based on RedHat Universal Base Images (see below)

 To build a RedHat Universal Base Image (UBI) based Cassandra image, use the `ubi8` Dockerfile.
 Examples:

-    #Create a UBI8 based image with management api and C* 3.11 (version 3.11.7 and newer are supported, replace `3.11.16` with the version you want below)
-    docker buildx build --load --build-arg CASSANDRA_VERSION=3.11.16 --tag mgmtapi-3_11_ubi8 --file cassandra/Dockerfile-3.11.ubi8 --target cassandra --platform linux/amd64 .

     #Create a UBI8 based image with management api and C* 4.0 (version 4.0.0 and newer are supported)
     docker buildx build --load --build-arg CASSANDRA_VERSION=4.0.6 --tag mgmtapi-4_0_ubi8 --file cassandra/Dockerfile-4.0.ubi8 --target cassandra --platform linux/amd64 .